jjmmontemayor/CSC172-AssociationMining-Montemayor/README.md

 **Student:** [Your Full Name], [Student ID]
 **Semester:** [e.g., AY 2025-2026 Sem 1]

+## Abstract
+This project implements the Apriori algorithm for association rule mining on [dataset name] containing [X] transactions.
+Key findings include [top rule example: "if {bread} then {butter}" with lift=2.3].
+The analysis pipeline includes data preprocessing, exploratory data analysis (EDA), rule generation, and evaluation using support, confidence, lift, and conviction metrics.
+Business insights and actionable recommendations are derived from the strongest rules.

 ## Table of Contents
 - [Abstract](#abstract)
 - [1.
 Introduction](#1-introduction)